-PART OF THE LEVEL II PATHWAY – OSTEOPATHIC APPROACH TO THE CANINE PATIENT
+PART OF THE COMPULSORY LEVEL II PATHWAY FOR THOSE WANTING TO ACHIEVE A DIPLOMA IN OSTEOPATHIC APPROACH TO THE CANINE PATIENT.

 This page contains of lot of information.
 All of which you MUST read if you are serious about applying.
 This shortcut list is just for ease, for those seeking quick answers to key questions:

 - The module covers the canine spine and all its associated anatomy, introduction to paces and biomechanics and pathological/orthopaedic considerations.
 It also covers osteopathic considerations and appropriate testing;